Buying real estate in Argentina?

 Sources: DLA Piper, Statista, Gateway to South America, Atlantic Council

-Sources: Global Property Guide, Bloomberg Linea, The Latin Investor
+Sources: Global Property Guide, Bloomberg Linea, JJ Group

-5) Argentina's booming middle class is driving demand for homes especially in suburban and emerging urban areas
+5) Argentina’s growing middle class boosts housing demand in suburban and emerging urban areas

 Argentina's middle class is on the rise, and with it, the demand for housing in suburban and emerging urban areas is growing.